jonbarker68/ECHI_Scene_Generartion/src/README.md

 ### 2.2 Scene Renderer

 The scene render will generate multichannel audio from the scene file.
-This is a straightforward process of pre-allocation a n-channels by n-samples array and then filling in the samples from the audio segments.
+This is a straightforward process of pre-allocating an n-channels by n-samples array and then filling in the samples from the audio segments.

 ## 3. Scene Generation